zamudioo/YouTune/README.md

 - [MusicBrainzNGS](https://python-musicbrainzngs.readthedocs.io/en/v0.7.1/)
 - [FFmpeg](https://ffmpeg.org/)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+- i dont know whats wrong with ffmpeg but if its not in the same folder it doesnt work, so if anyone help me with that it would be great!

 Place the `ffmpeg` and `yt-dlp` binaries in the script's directory or specify their paths in the script.